What are Headphone Guides about?

 Prior to Galaxy Buds, Samsung already offered Gear IconX as a fitness (and wireless) earbud.

 Galaxy Buds is smaller and lighter by removing the built-in storage and workout-tracking ability in IconX.
+If you need earbuds for a workout with a heart rate monitor, the best option is the Jabra Elite Sport.

 What devices are compatible with Galaxy Buds?